 Synopsis

-We’ll meet an elderly ex-member of parliament, who recalls her youthful romance with an orang bunian.
-This was forbidden.
-Not because her lover was an invisible jungle spirit, but because she was Muslim and he was not.
-A teenage vampire struggles to balance homework, bossy aunties, first love . . . and eating people.
+We meet an elderly ex-member of parliament who recalls her youthful romance with an orang bunian, forbidden not because her lover was an invisible jungle spirit, but because she was Muslim and he was not.
+A teenage vampire struggles to balance homework, bossy aunts, first love . . . and eating people.
 A mischievous matriarch returns from the dead to disrupt her own funeral rites, pitting granddaughter against granddaughter.
 An earth spirit becomes entangled in protracted negotiations with an annoying landlord.
 And Chang E, the Chinese moon goddess, spins off into outer space – the ultimate metaphor for diaspora.

 ‘Absolutely fantastic . . .
 A wonderfully satisfying and immersive reading experience.
 Get it, stat’ – KJ Charles, author of The Magpie Lord